Denis-Christel Sassou Nguesso: Controversies

 Denis-Christel Sassou Nguesso attracted some negative attention in 2007 for spending heavily on luxury goods and accommodations abroad.

 British NGO Global Witness published documents including Sassou Nguesso's credit card bills, which showed him spending hundreds of thousands of dollars on shopping sprees in Paris, Dubai and Marbella.
 According to the documents, on 3 June 2006, Denis Christel spent EUR 10,225 in Louis Vuitton and in August 2006 alone, spent $35,000 on purchases from designers such as Louis Vuitton and Roberto Cavalli.

 Sassou Nguesso took Global Witness to court in London for publishing documents which demonstrated lavish spending of state funds.
 English High Court judge Stanley Burnton dismissed an attempt by Sassou Nguesso to suppress publication of his credit card bills.

 The assets of Sassou Nguesso were seized in July 2016 in France and in the United States and the assets of his nominee, Claude Wilfried (Willy) Etoka were also seized in Switzerland.

+In 2020, Miami federal prosecutors filed a lawsuit against Denis-Christel Sassou Nguesso for purchasing in 2012 a $2.8 million penthouse at 900 Biscayne Bay in Miami with misappropriated funds.
+Nguesso allegedly embezzled millions of dollars from Congo's state-owned oil company in what the prosecutors called an "international money laundering conspiracy".
+U.S. Attorney Adrienne Rosen stated that Nguesso was able to exert his influence over Congo's petroleum industry, being the president's son and deputy manager at Société Nationale des Pétroles du Congo (National Company of Congo Petroleums).

 In July 2023, revelations on the judicial investigation against Sassou Nguesso affirms that the investigating judges have got their hands on new incriminating documents while Sassou-Nguesso is accused of having embezzled millions of euros of public money in the so-called "ill-gotten gains" affair.
 In 2020 and 2022, judges seized two mansions in Paris and Neuilly, luxury accommodation owned by Congolese companies.
 According to the article, the private mansion of Neuilly which includes seven bedrooms, five bathrooms, a hairdressing salon and a massage parlour, for example, would have cost 6663339900.00 CFA Francs (10 million €).

 In 2024, the Dubai Leaks revealed that Sassou Nguesso had invested in a four-bedroom property in Dubai.